 Students may take a maximum of two undergraduate level courses, at either Harvard College or Harvard Summer School (or a combination of the two), to be applied toward their GSD degree.
 Students will not receive credit toward the fulfillment of degree requirements for more than two courses taken at the undergraduate level (however, no more than two courses taken at the Summer School, at any level, can be applied toward their degree).
 It is the responsibility of each student interested in taking cross-registered courses to contact his or her Program Department to learn about specific cross-registration restrictions.

-A student wishing to cross-register for any Harvard course should simply add the course to their Crimson Cart and add the course via my.Harvard.
+A student wishing to cross-register for any Harvard or MIT course should simply add the course to their Crimson Cart and add the course via my.Harvard.
 Step-by-step instructions for this process are found here.
-For MIT courses, fill out a petition at the Harvard University Cross-Registration website.
 Students failing to file cross-registration petitions will not be considered enrolled elsewhere and will not receive credit in the GSD.
 Students must abide by the regulations of the school into which they are cross-registered and will be assigned grades under the system of that school; however, the GSD will not accept cross-registered courses taken pass/fail or SAT/UNSAT.
 The only exception to this policy is of the course is ONLY graded in one of those manners.
 In addition, any course taken at MIT for the equivalent of their credits between 1 – 5 will not count towards your academic progress at the GSD.
 The threshold at which they begin to count is 6 or higher.
 FOR INFORMATION REGARDING THE MIT COURSE MEETING TIMES AND LOCATIONS, YOU WILL NEED TO REFER TO THE MIT COURSE CATALOG.

 Changes in enrollment in cross-registered courses must occur by the add/drop deadline of the Graduate School of Design or of the other school, whichever date is earlier.
 A student must file an add/drop petition as required for GSD courses (described above).

 The cross-registration deadlines for GSD students can be found in the my.harvard Course Search, by clicking on the Cross-Registration Dates tab.